tarantool/tntcxx/doc/tntcxx_api.rst

     words, ``space[space_id].select()`` equals to
     ``space[space_id].index[0].select()``.

-    :param const T&         key: value to be matched against the index key.
+    :param key: value to be matched against the index key.
-    :param uint32_t         index_id: index ID.
+    :param index_id: index ID.
 Optional.
 Defaults to ``0``.
-    :param uint32_t         limit: maximum number of tuples to select.
+    :param limit: maximum number of tuples to select.
 Optional.
                     Defaults to ``UINT32_MAX``.
-    :param uint32_t         offset: number of tuples to skip.
+    :param offset: number of tuples to skip.
 Optional.
                     Defaults to ``0``.
-    :param IteratorType     iterator: the type of iterator.
+    :param iterator: the type of iterator.
 Optional.
                         Defaults to ``EQ``.

     :return: a request ID
     :rtype: rid_t